kimiagastya/bambangshop/README.md

     (You might want to use `cargo check` if you only need to verify your work without running the app.)

 ## Mandatory Checklists (Publisher)
--   [ ] Clone https://gitlab.com/ichlaffterlalu/bambangshop to a new repository.
+-   [V] Clone https://gitlab.com/ichlaffterlalu/bambangshop to a new repository.
 -   **STAGE 1: Implement models and repositories**
-    -   [ ] Commit: `Create Subscriber model struct.`
+    -   [V] Commit: `Create Subscriber model struct.`
-    -   [ ] Commit: `Create Notification model struct.`
+    -   [V] Commit: `Create Notification model struct.`
-    -   [ ] Commit: `Create Subscriber database and Subscriber repository struct skeleton.`
+    -   [V] Commit: `Create Subscriber database and Subscriber repository struct skeleton.`
-    -   [ ] Commit: `Implement add function in Subscriber repository.`
+    -   [V] Commit: `Implement add function in Subscriber repository.`
-    -   [ ] Commit: `Implement list_all function in Subscriber repository.`
+    -   [V] Commit: `Implement list_all function in Subscriber repository.`
-    -   [ ] Commit: `Implement delete function in Subscriber repository.`
+    -   [V] Commit: `Implement delete function in Subscriber repository.`
-    -   [ ] Write answers of your learning module's "Reflection Publisher-1" questions in this README.
+    -   [V] Write answers of your learning module's "Reflection Publisher-1" questions in this README.
 -   **STAGE 2: Implement services and controllers**
     -   [ ] Commit: `Create Notification service struct skeleton.`
     -   [ ] Commit: `Implement subscribe function in Notification service.`